Understand how the overall score of a Pulse is calculated

 The Response breakdown can be found under “Distribution” next to the question score and under “Responses” next to comments.
 The response breakdown includes every response from your users.
 This differs from the question score because the question score takes just the most recent response from a user into account.

-Once again if a user's response is either "Agree" or "Strongly Agree" then their response is considered a positive response.
-If the user answered the question twice, once with a positive response and once with a negative or neutral response, both of those responses would be included in the response breakdown.
+Once again, if a user's response is either "Agree" or "Strongly Agree," their response is considered a positive response.
+If the user answered the question twice, once with a positive response and once with a negative or neutral response, both responses would be included in the response breakdown.